 There are many factors to consider when determining how long it will take to remove your tattoo.
-After you’ve had your personalised consultation you’ll have a clearer understanding of how effective this will be for you.
+After you’ve had your personalized consultation you’ll have a clearer understanding of how effective this will be for you.
 Some of the things that play a role in the timeframe of laser tattoo removal are:

-Your Skin Tone:
+Your Skin Tone

 Skin tone plays a major role in the overall outcome of the removal process.
-Because darker skin tones hold more pigment melanin, there’s a greater likelihood of hypopigmentation or discolouration resulting from treatment during sessions.
-As this doesn’t occur in paler skin tones, we’re able to use high power settings on the lasers which reduces the number of laser treatments required.
+Because darker skin tones hold more pigment melanin, there’s a greater likelihood of hypopigmentation or discoloration resulting from treatment during sessions.
+As this doesn’t occur in paler skin tones, we’re able to use high power settings on the lasers which reduce the number of laser treatments required.
 A skin patch test should always be performed on darker skin tones to ascertain skin sensitivity before commencing long-term treatment.

-Size, Laying and Density of Tattoo Ink:
+Size, Laying, and Density of Tattoo Ink

 Generally, a small tattoo should only require between six to eight laser treatments to completely fade.
 The density and the amount of ink contained in the tattoo will determine how quickly the ink particles will break down and the rate at which your body can absorb them.
 Understandably, very dark ink will take longer to remove than greys and shading because of the lack of density.
 Tattoos that are layered on top of older ones (known as layering), must be removed separately and therefore require more sessions.

-These tattoos which often contain less ink, may have been injected unevenly or sit on a different layer of your skin (as opposed to having one done professionally where it is always located on the second layer), therefore they’re often easier to remove and take less time.
+These tattoos which often contain less ink may have been injected unevenly or sit on a different layer of your skin (as opposed to having one done professionally where it is always located on the second layer), therefore they’re often easier to remove and take less time.
 An amateur tattoo containing second grade may also break down quicker than professional grade ink.

 Related Link: Here’s How Getting A Tattoo Works In Slow Motion